 Clone producers are required to get any varieties that they add to their mix flowered and tested by the NCDA before they can sell clones off of them even if they have NCDA paperwork from the grower they got their plants from.
 We suggest you make sure other liner suppliers you are considering are compliant so that you will be compliant as well.

 We have some these varieties going through the flowering/testing process now, and will be adding other varieties moving forward.
-We plan to have more varities approved in time to supply them to growers for spring planting.
-We will update descriptions on them once we are approved to sell them :
+We plan to have more varieties approved in time to supply them to growers for spring planting.
+We have added Therapy, Sweetened, Berry Blossom and Cherry Mom to our mix and will update descriptions on them soon.

 We are striving to learn all we can about hemp production, build a network of reputable growers and help NC be a worldwide leader in CBD hemp production.